Home

 Use Isometric Stretching To Gain Significant Flexibility

-Isometric stretching (IS) is one of the fastest and most effective ways of developing flexibility.
+Isometric stretching (IS) is one of thefastest and most effective ways of developing flexibility.
 In a matter of days or weeks you can become substantially more flexible, and develop strength in your flexible limbs.

 I personally think this technique is awesome!
 So…